How do I figure out which route I need to use?

 How do I know where to catch the bus on campus?

-All buses on campus go to the Transit Center Loops, near the Perry St. Garage.
-Buses are assigned to bays at the Loops
+All buses on campus go to the Transit Center Loops, near the Perry St. parking garage.
+To There are two loops on either side of the garage, each route is assigned to one bay, visit ridebt.org/loops for route assignments.

 How can I get to my class if the buses are always full

-Plan ahead, don't wait for the 7:45 a.m. bus to get to your 8 a.m. class, try catching the bus that leaves 10 or 20 minutes prior.
+Plan ahead!
+Don't wait for the 7:45 a.m. bus to get to your 8 a.m. class, try catching the bus that leaves 10, 15 or 20 minutes prior.
 If you live in areas that are served by multiple routes, e.g. Patrick Henry/Progress Street, Hethwood, etc., consider crossing the street and catching a different bus.
-You might spend a few extra minutes on the bus, but hopefully it means that you caught the bus!

 Why are there multiple schedules for each route?

-Most routes have multiple schedules available, these are broken down according to: Weekday Full Service, Weekend Full Service, Friday Late Night Service, Reduced Weekdays, Reduced Weekends.
-While this sounds complicated, the first thing to know is if we are operating on "Full Service" or "Reduced Service."
+Most routes have multiple schedules available; these are broken down by service level and day of week, e.g. Full Service weekday or weekend, and Reduced service weekday or weekend.
+While this sounds complicated, the first thing to know is if we are operating on "Full Service" or "Reduced Service" which can be found by checking our service calendar.

 Full Service, Reduced Service, Weekends, How do I know which to follow?